JuanCantu1/JuanCantu1/README.md

 ## 📚 Experience Highlights

+**🔬 Graduate Research Assistant @ UTRGV Nano-Bio Lab** *(Present)*
+Conducting research under Dr. Nazmul Islam as part of the DARPA-funded Texas Institute for Electronics (TIE) initiative.
+Exploring micro/nanoscale sensor platforms, microfluidics, and bioelectronics, with plans to integrate FPGA/VLSI design into next-generation semiconductor and biosensor systems.

 **🧑‍🔬 Teaching Assistant @ UTRGV** *(2025)*
 Managed 3 weekly lab sessions on analog & digital circuits, instrumentation, and measurement.
 Provided hands-on troubleshooting that reduced lab completion times by nearly 50%.

 **🧪 Research Assistant @ UTRGV** *(2025)*
 Developed Federated Incremental Gaussian Process (F-IGP) algorithms with 1K+ update cycles.
 Simulated 18.5K+ samples across multi-agent networks, achieving a 72% reduction in NLL and 48% drop in MSE.
+Contributed as co-author on a paper submitted to the Asilomar Conference on Signals, Systems, and Computers.

 **🧬 Undergraduate Researcher @ UTRGV** *(2024)*
 Led a 4-person team to build a real-time facial recognition system for classroom attentiveness using a custom CNN.
 Processed 4K+ labeled samples, reaching >90% accuracy, and presented results to 200+ K-12 students.